cielsys/CarND-Advanced-Lane-Lines/writeup.md

 P2Main depends on cal files present in repo.
 Other notebooks write those files... and could potentially 'damage' them which would in turn cause P2Main to malfunction.

+Also I apoligize that the repo is so big - I accidentally pushed a bunch of image files and I didn't have time to cleanup so that a shallow clone would work.

 <br/>